imjennyli/imjennyli/README.md

 * I love automated linters and formatters.
 Anything that minimizes conventions I have to consciously follow is `:chef-kiss:`.
 * Food is my love language and the gym is my escape.
 There's just nothing that feels better than lifting some heavy sh*t when you're frustrated.
 * I thought I was a cat person all my life, and then I met my heart dog.
 You'll probably see him occasionally in meetings with me.
 His name is Wilson <3
+* COVID has been a real slog, and sometimes I just need a lil mental break in the middle of the day, or my wife needs some support.
+I'll be back, and if something is really urgent, don't hesitate to text me at any time.

 #### What drives you nuts?